jpeaton/jpeaton.github.io/projects-wifiphisher.md

 ## What This Actually Demonstrates

-This wasn’t brute-force maxxing.
+This wasn’t brute-force.

-It was human behavior maxxing.
+It was human behavior.

 WPA2 encryption is strong.